 - Add sugar and salt(as required) to it.
 And then stir it gently to mix the all ingredients properly.

 - Once the mixing is done cover the pan and slows down the heat for 2-3 minutes.

 - Then I apply a little trick to make it more flavourful.
 I add 1 1/2 tsp garam masala powder and 1tbsp ghee to it.
 Mix it nicely and cover the pan with a lid.
 Turn off the heat.
 Let the flavor of ghee and garam masala infused in the Bengali white pulao.

-- Bengali white pulao is ready, I served it with chicken kasha.
+- Bengali vegetable pulao aka white fried rice is ready, I served it with chicken kasha.
 You can also have it with the veg or nonveg preparation of your choice.

 - I’ve cut the veggies as per my choice, you can cut the veggies in your own way.

 - I’ve boiled the veggies as boiled veggies don’t require much oil or ghee to fry it.